Honestly about the prices

 Iceland is a geographically isolated country.
-This favors the creation of local businesses, which is particularly noticeable on the car rental market.
-Not all global companies choose to run a branch in Iceland, and local companies fill this gap perfectly.
-There are so many of them that you are not able to find all of them, let alone familiarize yourself with their offer.
+This favors the emergence of local businesses, which is particularly noticeable on the car rental market.
+Not all global companies choose to run a branch in Iceland and local companies fill this gap perfectly.
+There are so many of them that you won't be able to find all of them, let alone familiarize yourself with their offer.
 Northbound perfectly simplifies the matter by gathering all these offers in one place, in a very functional comparison engine.

 In the base Discover Cars you will find several local companies (often the same as in Northbound), plus a huge base of global companies that also have offices in Iceland.
 A great tool thanks to which you can immediately compare local prices with the prices of the biggest market players.
 Here, sometimes (if you are lucky) you will come across temporary price promotions that will allow you to save a lot of money.
 Discover Cars it is a database that must be searched.

 Comparison Rentalcars is the largest database of car rental offers in the world.
 Number 1 in the world for years, which does not necessarily mean that it is also the case in Iceland.
 Because of that Rentalcars focuses mainly on the largest and most extensive car rental networks, it often lacks offers from small, local companies.
 However, it is always worth checking if a giant has decided to do a promotion.
 So, third check it out Rentalcars.